The Final Days of Iran’s Turbaned Tyrants

 Ayatollah Ali Khamenei, the Iranian Supreme Leader, blames the uprising in his country on ‘enemies of Iran’.
 He is mistaken.
 People like me who openly support the brave protesters who risk their lives on the streets of that nation’s villages, towns and cities, are not the enemies of Iran.
 On the contrary, we are the friends of Iran and its beleaguered people.
 We are the enemies of the clerical tyrants who have driven that country to the brink of deprivation and despair over the past 39 years of oppression and corruption.

-After seven days of rioting involving hundreds of thousands of protesters, the terrified clerical regime has instructed General Ali Jafari, the head of its criminal Islamic Revolutionary Guards Corps (IRGC), recently listed as an international terrorist organisation by the US Treasury Department, to claim that ‘the sedition’ has been put down and that only 15,000 ‘troublemakers’ in total had taken to the streets over the past week of riots.
-The regime even instructed the wives and families of its brutal Basij paramilitary force, to participate in mock pro-government demonstrations, in an attempt to persuade observers that their faltering tyranny still enjoys broad support.
+After more than a week of rioting involving hundreds of thousands of protesters, the terrified clerical regime has instructed General Ali Jafari, the head of its criminal Islamic Revolutionary Guards Corps (IRGC), recently listed as an international terrorist organisation by the US Treasury Department, to claim that ‘the sedition’ has been put down and that only 15,000 ‘troublemakers’ in total had taken to the streets during the riots.
+The regime even instructed all of its public sector staff and the wives and families of its brutal Basij paramilitary force, to participate in mock pro-government demonstrations, in an attempt to persuade observers that their faltering tyranny still enjoys broad support.

 The truth is quite the opposite.
 Mass protests are continuing.
-Over 30 people have been killed and around 1,000 have been arrested; many will now face rape, torture and the death penalty.
+At least 45 people have been killed and around 2,500 have been arrested; many will now face rape, torture and even the death penalty.
 But the courageous protesters will not be cowed.
-Iran’s 80 million citizens are sick of a corrupt regime that has bankrupted their country while supporting Bashar al-Assad’s bloody civil war in Syria, the vicious Houthi rebels in Yemen, Hezbollah in Lebanon and the ruthless Shi’ia militias that are still rampaging across Iraq.
+Iran’s 80 million citizens are sick of a corrupt regime that has bankrupted their country while supporting Bashar al-Assad’s bloody civil war in Syria, the vicious Houthi rebels in Yemen, the terrorist Hezbollah in Lebanon and the ruthless Shi’ia militias that are still rampaging across Iraq.
 40% of the population is under 25 and unemployment is currently over 40%.
 Savage price rises for basic commodities have exacerbated a worsening economic situation where millions of out-of-work Iranians can no longer afford to feed their families, while they witness their oil wealth being plundered to fund the export of conflict and terror and to feather the lavish nests of the mullahs, who live in matchless luxury.

 The Iranian regime claims to represent God’s will on earth, yet regards women as second-class citizens, hangs people in public, condones torture, arbitrary imprisonment, eye-gouging, stoning, whipping and amputation.
 The UN is currently investigating how the regime executed over 30,000 political prisoners in 1988.
 Amnesty International last August published a 94-page report entitled “Caught in a web of repression: Iran’s human rights defenders under attack.”
 It detailed 45 specific instances of what the organization described as a “vicious crackdown” coinciding with the supposedly moderate presidency of Hassan Rouhani, who has presided over 3,500 executions since he took office in 2013.